My decision to play for Germany opened doors for other Africans - Gerald Asamoah

 Click to read all about coronavirus →

-Gerald Asamoah will go down in history as the first African-born player to play for the German national team but according to him he didn't achieve that on a silver plateer.
+Gerald Asamoah will go down in history as the first African-born player to suit up for the German national team but he says the journey to achieving that milestone was littered with challenges and major hurdles.

-He said he didn’t realise that his singular decision to play for Germany offered so much liberation to other Africans in Germany.
+He says he didn’t realise that his singular decision to play for Germany offered so much liberation to African players and Africans in Germany in general.

-According to Asamoah, people initially struggled to come to terms with seeing a black guy in the Germany national team.
+According to Asamoah initially, people struggled to come to terms with seeing a black guy playing for Germany.

 He made an instant impact, scoring on his first appearance for the European powerhouse.